veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 pip install -r requirements.txt
 ```

-To use out model, ensure you're in the folder containing *TASK1-tune-fit-predict.py*.
+To use out model, ensure you're in the *Task1* folder.
 Run the script by typing:

 ```
 python TASK1-tune-fit-predict.py